elainergu/hawaii-restaurant-analysis/README.md

 ## Assessment of Missingness

 ### MNAR Analysis
 I believe the `description` column could be argued as **MNAR** because whether a business has a description may depend on factors that are not observed in the dataset, such as how actively the owner manages the Google Maps listing.
-Additional data on business owner activity or the completeness of other fields in the listing, for example, could pottentially make the missingness **MAR** since it could then be explained by another observed variable.
+Additional data on business owner activity or the completeness of other fields in the listing, for example, could potentially make the missingness **MAR** since it could then be explained by another observed variable.

 ### Missing Dependency
 > Missing Price Dependent on Number of Reviews